-Ken Horstman is the senior director of total compensation at the University of Minnesota, one of the largest public research universities in the United States, covering five campuses across the state.
-In his role, he has responsibility for the strategic direction and administration of the University’s compensation and classification programs, as well as employee benefit programs covering retirement, health, wellness, and welfare benefits.
+Ken Horstman is interim vice president of human resources at the University of Minnesota, one of the largest public research universities in the United States, covering five campuses across the state.
+He has responsibility for the strategic direction and administration of the University’s compensation and classification programs, and employee benefit programs covering retirement, health, wellness, and welfare benefits.
 The University’s self-insured health plan represents over 38,000 enrolled members across Minnesota.
 Mr. Horstman has over 30 years of experience in the areas of employee benefits, human resources, and operations management.
 He holds undergraduate and graduate business degrees from the University of Minnesota.
 He is also certified as an employee benefits specialist (CEBS), and as a senior professional in human resources (SPHR).
 Ken is a regular Action Group guest blogger, most recently sharing his perspective about his appointment to Board Chair.
 Click here to view Ken’s blog.

-Jon Born is the senior director of benefits for SUPERVALU, a grocery industry leader, serving customers through a network of over 2,000 owned, franchised and affiliated stores across the country.
+Jon Born is the senior director of benefits for United Natural Foods Inc. (UNFI), a grocery industry leader, serving customers through a network of over 3,000 owned, franchised and affiliated stores across the country.
 He is responsible for management of the retirement and health and welfare benefit programs, with combined assets exceeding $4.5B.
-SUPERVALU’s self-insured health plan represents over 16,000 enrolled members nationwide.
+UNFI’s self-insured health plan represents over 16,000 enrolled members nationwide.
 Mr. Born has over 30 years of experience in employee benefit plan management in the large employer market segment.
 He is a Certified Employee Benefits Specialist (CEBS), and holds a BA from the University of Minnesota — Morris.
 To learn more about Jon’s viewpoint on the Specialty Drug Learning and Action Network, click here.

-Jon Schloemer is the Benefits Manager for Mills Fleet Farm and is responsible for all aspects of their benefit offerings and the team that delivers them.
-Mills Fleet Farm has over 6,000 team members in 40 locations.
+Jon Schloemer is the vice president of HR shared services for Fleet Farm and is responsible for all aspects of their benefit offerings and the team that delivers them.
+Fleet Farm has over 6,000 team members in 40 locations.
 Mr. Schloemer has a bachelor of arts degree in accounting from St. John’s University, and is a designated member of the American Society of Pension Professionals and Actuaries (ASPPA).
 Jon is an outstanding advocate for The Action Group, encouraging his fellow members to get involved and take action.
 Most recently, he contributed a blog on the high value of The Action Group’s Annual Employer Benefits Survey.